 You’re so Nashville if towns you’ve never heard of are going to be hit by a tornado at 6:51, 6:53 and 7:01 p.m. —Rick Hagey (If you watched the weather channel the way we Nashvillian’s do, hoping the tornado siren doesn’t go off, you would get this.)

-January marks the birth of the new Creative Cooking Group.
-Joan of Foodalogue and Laz of Lazaro Cooks will be taking turns hosting this monthly group of talented food bloggers posting around a theme.
-This month, the theme is vegan.
+I was challenged to cook vegan.
 I admit, this didn’t make me happy, at first.
 But now I’m so glad, because I learned a lot and I’m proud of my contribution.
 It made me step out of my comfort zone, and stretch myself, even if I still stayed true to my cooking viewpoint.

-I need to explain these to you.
-Hot chicken is a Nashville invention and local specialty.
 It’s a very spicy chicken typically served with a slice of white bread and pickles, first made by Andre Prince of Prince’s Hot Chicken which is legendary, including the one hour wait, as hot chicken must be prepared fresh and is spiced right as it comes out of the deep fryer.

 This year’s January edition of Food and Wine Magazine did a feature called Nashville in 10 Plates, and Hot Chicken at Hattie B’s is the first bite they mention, as there are now several “hot chicken” places around town.
 I’ve also heard that Bolton’s is one to try.

 I did a little research to see how hot chicken was made.
 Marinated in buttermilk, the chicken is floured and deep fried.
 Lard and cayenne pepper are mixed into a paste and then rubbed onto the fried chicken while it’s still hot.
-Some of the hot chicken served around town is so hot, people cry.
+Some of the hot chicken served around town is so hot, men cry.